-78. Thus, once the Charter Amendment is approved, CSX will be in a position to acquire either effective or absolute control over Conrail.
+97. Thus, once the Charter Amendment is approved, CSX will be in a position to acquire either effective or absolute control over Conrail.
 Conrail admits that the CSX Transaction contemplates a sale of control of Conrail.
 In its preliminary proxy materials filed with the Securities and Exchange Commission, Conrail stated that if CSX acquires 40% of Conrail's stock, approval of the merger will be "virtually certain."
 CSX could do so either by increasing the number of shares it will purchase by tender offer, or, if tenders are insufficient, by accepting all tendered shares and exercising the Stock Option.
 CSX could obtain "approximately 50 percent" of Conrail's shares by purchasing 40% pursuant to tender offer and by exercising the Stock Option, in which event shareholder approval of the CSX Merger will be, according to Conrail's preliminary proxy statement, "certain."

-79. The swiftness with which the CSX Transaction is designed to transfer control over Conrail to CSX can only be viewed as an attempt to lock up the CSX Transaction and benefits it provides to Conrail management, despite the fact that a better deal, financially and otherwise, is available for Conrail, its shareholders, and its other legitimate constituencies.
+98. The swiftness with which the CSX Transaction is designed to transfer control over Conrail to CSX can only be viewed as an attempt to lock up the CSX Transaction and benefits it provides to Conrail management, despite the fact that a better deal, financially and otherwise, is available for Conrail, its shareholders, and its other legitimate constituencies.

 The Charter Amendment

-80. Conrail's Preliminary Proxy Materials for the November 14, 1996 Special Meeting set forth the resolution to be voted upon by Conrail's shareholders as follows:
+99. Conrail's Definitive Proxy Materials for the December 23, 1996 Special Meeting set forth the resolution to be voted upon by Conrail's shareholders as follows:

-An amendment (the "Amendment") of the Articles of Incorporation of Conrail is hereby approved and adopted, by which, upon the effectiveness of such amendment Article Ten thereof will be amended and restated in its entirety as follows: Subchapter E, Subchapter G and Subchapter H of Chapter 25 of the Pennsylvania Business Corporation Law of 1988, as amended, shall not be applicable to the Corporation; and further, that the Board of Directors of Conrail, in its discretion, shall be authorized to direct certain executive officers of Conrail to file or not to file the Articles of Amendment to Conrail's Articles of Incorporation reflecting such Amendment or to terminate the Articles of Amendment prior to their effective date, if the Board determines such action to be in the best interests of Conrail.
+An amendment of the Articles of Incorporation of Conrail is hereby approved and adopted, by which, upon the effectiveness of such amendment, Article Ten thereof will be amended and restated in its entirety as follows: Subchapter E, Subchapter G and Subchapter H of Chapter 25 of the Pennsylvania Business Corporation Law of 1988, as amended, shall not be applicable to the Corporation.